J. Aird Nesbitt

-James Aird Nesbitt (March, c.1907 – November 14, 1985) was a Canadian department store owner.
+Brigadier James Aird Nesbitt ADC (10 August 1908 – 14 November 1985) was a Canadian department store owner.

 Early life and education

 Born in Westmount, Quebec, he was the first of the two sons of the prominent stockbroker, Arthur J. Nesbitt.

 Career

 Known as Aird, when his father purchased Ogilvy's Department Store on Saint Catherine Street in downtown Montreal in 1927, the twenty-year-old Aird Nesbitt took over management of the store.
 He proved to be a very capable merchandiser whose marketing skills made Ogilvy's one of Montreal's most popular stores.
 James Aird Nesbitt remained active in the running of the Ogilvy department store until his death in 1985.
 The executors of his estate sold the Ogilvy store that year.

 In 1936, he co-founded the Westmount High Old Boys' Association.

 Following the outbreak of World War II, in 1939 he joined the Canadian Army and served overseas.
 Nesbitt fought in the Italian Campaign and participated in the liberation of The Netherlands.
 The recipient of a number of service decorations, by the time he was decommissioned after the end of the war, Aird Nesbitt had earned the rank of Brigadier.